 Vets use two tests to diagnose heartworm in cats: an antigen blood test and an antibody blood test.

-- An antigen test checks for the presence of heartworm proteins made by the female.
+• An antigen test checks for the presence of certain proteins made by the female heartworm.

-- The antibody test checks for exposure to heartworm larvae and for the cat’s immune response against the parasite.
+• An antibody test checks for exposure to heartworm larvae and for the cat’s immune response against the heartworm parasite.

-If the veterinarian thinks the cat is positive, they may choose to do an X-ray, a radiograph or an ultrasound to confirm a diagnosis.
+If the veterinarian thinks the cat is positive, they may choose to do an X-ray, a radiograph or an ultrasound to confirm a diagnosis of heartworm.
 Sometimes a good cardiologist can actually see the worms on the ultrasound, Dr. Zaffarano adds.

 Treatment of Heartworm in Cats

-Unfortunately, the go-to drug that destroys both mature and immature heartworm in dogs—melarsomine dihydrochloride—is not safe for cats.
-So, treating feline heartworm disease in cats can be difficult.
+Unfortunately, the go-to drug that destroys both mature and immature heartworm infection in dogs—melarsomine dihydrochloride—is not safe for cats.
+So, treating feline heartworm disease in infected cats can be difficult.

 “You can try to diminish their inflammation, reduce their cough and, if they have liver problems, you can try and support liver function,” Dr. Zaffarano says.
 “Sometimes, you may have to go down the antibiotics or anti-inflammatory path to help with heart function.”

-“With cats, it’s supportive maintenance and dealing with inflammation that occurs from these worms, and hopefully you don’t have any aberrant migration,” he says.
+“With cats, it’s supportive maintenance and dealing with inflammation that occurs from these worms,” adds Bruce Gordon Kornreich, DVM, a board-certified veterinary cardiologist and associate director of the Cornell Feline Health Center at Cornell University College of Veterinary Medicine in Ithaca, New York.
 “If the cat is having trouble with heartworm-associated respiratory disease, your veterinarian can give [him] oxygen and corticosteroids to help with inflammation.”

 Share: